The gospel of grace is not a philosophy to debate or a lifestyle to adopt. It is the power of God that saves those who receive it.

 Grace is God blessing us for no other reason than he loves us.
 The good news reveals that the grace that sets us free is entirely free – there’s nothing to pay because Jesus paid it all.
 But buy into this message of grace and you will surely pay in other ways.
 You may experience rejection, hostility, and possibly persecution.

-It’s normal to experience trouble as a result of talking about grace.
-This world can’t handle it.
+Talk about grace and you’ll experience trouble.
+Some people can’t handle it.
 But what you may not appreciate is how much of that trouble comes from those who claim to know God.
 Look at how much trouble Jesus experienced at the hands of religious people.